KRnils/BattleshipsCLI/README.md

 ### Known Bugs

 * Sometimes there will be a briefly visible terminal cursor in places where they should not be in the middle of game play, such as just outside the bottom right corner of the board or following any status update text.
 This is caused by the screen frequently updating and sometimes showing the cursor when it's used by the program to input characters, this was previously avoided by using curses.set_curs() to make the cursor invisible when not controlled by the user.
-Turn out this function does not work on the xterm terminal.
+Turns out this function does not work on the xterm terminal.

 ## Deployment